ruelneuman/full-stack-open/README.md

 - [DataLoader](https://github.com/graphql/dataloader)

 Projects:
-- [Library Frontend](https://github.com/ruelneuman/full-stack-open/tree/master/part8/library-frontend) / [Library Backend](https://github.com/ruelneuman/full-stack-open/tree/master/part8/library-backend) - A full stack app that provides book and author information and allows users to post new books to the database.
-Uses Apollo Server in the backend to handle GraphQL queries, and uses Apollo Client in the frontend for sending GraphQL queries and to cache results.
-Uses DataLoader to batch GraphQL queries together, and subscriptions to ensure the frontend stays up to date as the MongoDB database is updated.
+- [Library Front End](https://github.com/ruelneuman/full-stack-open/tree/master/part8/library-frontend) / [Library Back End](https://github.com/ruelneuman/full-stack-open/tree/master/part8/library-backend) - A full stack app that provides book and author information and allows users to post new books to the database.
+Uses Apollo Server in the back end to handle GraphQL queries, and uses Apollo Client in the front end for sending GraphQL queries and to cache results.
+Uses DataLoader to batch GraphQL queries together, and subscriptions to ensure the front end stays up to date as the MongoDB database is updated.

 ## Part 9 - [TypeScript](https://fullstackopen.com/en/part9)